Project-MONAI/monai-deploy/guidelines/monai-application-package.md

 - Developers expect the local execution of their applications to behave identically to the execution of the containerized version.

-- Developers expect the local execution of their containerized applications to behave identically to execution in deployment.
+- Developers expect the local execution of their containerized applications to behave identically to the execution in deployment.

 - Developers and operations engineers want the application packages to be self-describing.

-- Applications might not be developed using the Holoscan SDK or the MONAI Deploy App SDK.
+- Applications may be created using tool other than that provided in the Holoscan SDK or the MONAI Deploy App SDK.

 - MONAI Application Package may be created using a tool other than that provided in the Holoscan SDK or the MONAI Deploy App SDK.

 - Pre-existing, containerized applications must be "converted" into MONAI Application Packages.

 - A MONAI Application Package may contain a classical application (non-fragment based), a single-fragment application, or a multi-fragment application.
-(Please refer to Holoscan documentation for more information on multi-fragment applications.)
+(Please see the definition of fragment in [Definitions, Acronyms, Abbreviations](#definitions-acronyms-abbreviations))

 - The scalability of a multi-fragment application based on Holoscan SDK is outside the scope of this document.